 Given by experts from the BNA and the Natural History Museum

-The talks will take place on the third Monday every month at approximately 7.30pm, the times will be confirmed nearer each date.
+The talks will take place on the third Monday every month starting at 7.30pm, the speaker, subject and times will be confirmed nearer each date.

 To take part in any of these talks, or if you would like to give a talk,